 Recently Mountainise team had the fortune of attending the Design Thinking workshop by Shahid Khan, Senior Global Director of Design Thinking at SAP, Palo Alto, Silicon Valley California.
 Design Thinking has revolutionized the processes of the business world.
-It allows creative solutions to complex problems, allows collaborative innovation and ensures the results are humane.
-The workshop was organized by National Incubation Centre (NIC), Lahore for the top ten shortlisted startups for incubation and acceleration of which Mountainise was one of the qualifying startups.
+It allows creative solutions to complex problems, allows collaborative innovations and ensures the results are humane.
+The workshop was organized by National Incubation Centre (NIC), Lahore for the top ten shortlisted startups for incubation and acceleration of which Mountainise was one of the qualifying startups, and the first and only digital marketing company in Pakistan which provides AI-based marketing solutions.
 The 5-day workshop was a whirlwind of an experience.

 An important concept that was discussed was the value of creating and finding a healthy ecosystem for the maximized productivity of a start-up.
 No one has an original idea.
 All the ideas already exist.
 An innovator is the one who makes the already existing idea into a better one.
 Inventions used to be 1 percent inspiration, 99 percent perspiration.
 However, now it’s a combination of 50 percent collaboration.
 Companies trying to commercialize innovations won’t succeed unless suppliers, distributors, and other partners can and will do their parts.
 The first and foremost thing to do is to test the idea on a small scale.
 The prototype must be tested at a limited scale in the least possible cost to measure its value proposition and then can be scaled up depending on the market response.